Back to Blog

 5 min read

 OpenAI and OpenRouter both provide AI API services, but they behave differently when it comes to cost visibility.
 OpenAI bills you based on token usage across its models.
 OpenRouter uses a credit system that you prepay and deplete with each request.
-Understanding what each provider actually exposes in their dashboards—and what they hide—helps you set realistic expectations for monitoring and choose the right tools.
+The important question is not which dashboard looks better.
+It is whether your team can see usage, remaining budget, provider mix, and routing decisions early enough to act.

 Why These Two Providers Feel Similar but Behave Differently